 Is Basement Waterproofing Necessary?

 You may be wondering if basement waterproofing is worth the cost, but a leaky basement could spell big problems.
 Even if your basement has never flooded, there’s always a risk, why not do everything you can to prevent this issue?
-A wet or leaking basement can attract harmful black mold and cause structural damage to your home’s foundation.
 You’re also putting your belongings at risk by not waterproofing your basement.
 Any item in this space could potentially be ruined by water when your basement leaks.

 How Does Basement Waterproofing Work?